-Now that you have some idea about what is required for a doctorate or master’s program, let’s review some of the pros and cons of pursing either type of degree.
+Now that you have some idea of what is required for a doctorate or master’s program, let’s review some of the pros and cons of pursuing either type of degree.

 If you want to develop expertise and enjoy research, a doctorate program is a good idea for you to pursue.
 If you want to increase your marketability in the job market, you should probably obtain a master’s degree.